Incident Webhook (Incident Webhook/API)

 }

-If a colour code is not mentioned explicitly, then the system takes the default colour "#808080" (gray) for tags
+If a color code is not mentioned explicitly, then the system takes the default color "#808080" (gray) for tags

 "message": "Error rates higher than usual",